The LLB (Senior Status) is an accelerated two-year qualifying law degree for Northern Ireland, England and Wales and other jurisdictions.

 • Land Law

-*Students may select one optional module from the list below instead of Evidence.
+Students may select two optional modules from the list below.
 Please note this is not an exclusive list of optional modules.
 Optional modules are subject to staff availability, student numbers and change each academic year.

 • Clinical Law